ChapelR/twine-resources/docs/README.md

 - [Documentation](https://videlais.github.io/snowman/)
 - [Repository](https://github.com/videlais/snowman)

 Snowman is essentially just a link markup parser, a markdown parser, and a templating engine, with a few nuts-and-bolts APIs built in to handle passages and such.
-It is agressively minimal, requiring authors to build almost every bit of funcitonality they may need in JavaScript. **Snowman requires a great deal of knowledge of JavaScript (and general web development) to get anywhere with**.
+It is aggressively minimal, requiring authors to build almost every bit of functionality they may need in JavaScript. **Snowman requires a great deal of knowledge of JavaScript (and general web development) to get anywhere with**.
 Even then, its thin feature set may still make it a poorer choice than the other core formats for many projects, even for developers with the know-how to make it work for them.

 #### Chapbook